Protected Turns - The Right Way To Navigate Complex IntersectionsUpdated Oct. 30, 2020

 Pick a lane.

-To make a protected left turn at an intersection which allows left turns, you must first ensure you are occupying the lane reserved exclusively for left turns.
-Prepare for this in advance of the turn, as getting stuck in a lane which allows you to turn left or travel straight may leave you unable to turn left when the green arrow signal is active.
+To make a protected left turn at an intersection that allows left turns, you must first ensure you are occupying the lane reserved exclusively for left turns.
+Prepare for this in advance of the turn, as getting stuck in a lane that allows you to turn left or travel straight may leave you unable to turn left when the green arrow signal is active.
 In the left turn lane, you will not get stuck behind a driver waiting to pass straight through the intersection.
 As always, make sure you signal your intention to turn left using your indicators or hand signals.